 this morning, as i created a collage of photos mixed in with the newspaper articles about the real girl's fall to use a cover for the manuscript, i felt immensely sad. she was--is a real girl. i hope that the story i have written honors her.

 the psychological and descriptive details of my protagonist's life are mine--but the story is imagined. so it's memoir of a sort--false memoir. i had to write the story this way: i have written "my life" in a way that could be understood.

-There is a young girl—now a young woman—whose story haunted me so that I wrote a novel imagining her.
+There was a girl whose story haunted me so that I wrote a novel imagining her.

 The young mother pushed the children off one-by-one, but the girl lived!

 The story stuck with me—I had so many questions: How would the girl grow up?How would she deal with the difficulty of dealing with the legacy of her past?I am a writer and I decided to make up her story—the result was my novel manuscript Light-skinned-ed Girl.